rishabh98080/AppImage-Installer-for-Ubuntu/README.md

 Open a Pull Request

 License
 Distributed under the MIT License.
-See LICENSE file for more information.
+See the LICENSE file for more information.